zeroc-ice/ice/android-compat/BuildInstructions.md

     set PATH=%LOCALAPPDATA%\Android\sdk\tools;%LOCALAPPDATA%\Android\sdk\platform-tools;%PATH%

-The Instant Run feature of Android Studio cause some problems with the test suite application and you need to disable it in order to run the test controller application from the Android Studio, check the following page for instructions about disabling it.
+The Instant Run feature from Android Studio causes some problems with the test suite application.
+You need to disable it in order to run the test controller application, check the following page for instructions on how to disable it:

     https://developer.android.com/studio/run/index.html#disable-ir

-First start the `testController` application.
-Once it has started you can run the testsuite by using the `allTests.py` script from the build machine:
+Start the `testController` application from Android Studio and once it has started, run the testsuite by using the `allTests.py` script:

-    cd android
+    cd android-compat
     python allTests.py

 This will try to run the testsuite on the connected device.
-If there are multiple devices connected to this machine you must use the `--device` argument to select a device:
+If multiple devices are connected, you can use the `--device` argument to select a device:

     python allTests.py --device=ZX1C2234XF